The Ultimutt Jack Russell Handbook

 Jack Russell diet

 A balanced diet that provides all necessary nutrients is imperative for the health and well-being of your pooch.
 High-quality animal proteins (i.e. chicken, beef, fish) should be central to their diet, and avoiding food that contains fillers (corn, soy, wheat) - these provide little nutritional value but can cause digestive problems in some dogs.
 Jack Russells will get overweight in time if they’re overfed, so proper portion control is a must.
 Puppies typically need around 200-300 calories a day, divided into 3-4 meals.
 Adult Jack Russells require 400-600 calories a day, divided into two meals.
+These are rough guidelines, as exact calorie requirements will depend on a variety of factors like age, activity level and neuter status.
 You should feed consistently as this will help your dog’s weight as well as their digestion.
 Regular meal times, at the same time each day, will allow for a routine.
 Leaving food out all day, or ‘free-feeding’ can lead to overeating and weight gain.
 As for any dog, ensure fresh water is available throughout the day, particularly after exercising or meals.

 Why we recommend fresh for a Jack Russell